wkusnierczyk/playlists/playlists/the-rainbow.md

 Tyler described the album Modern Country as "a love letter to what we are losing in America — to what we have already lost."
 The cultural geography of a vanishing America is what he senses on long road trips — "it still lives, even as the highways and high-rises push it to the fringes of the countryside."
 A Nashville guitarist and composer who spent years touring with Lambchop and Silver Jews, Tyler's instrumental Americana sits at the intersection of John Fahey's American Primitive guitar, Krautrock's motorik pulse, and the wide-open spaces of pedal steel country — a uniquely American form of post-rock.

 ### How To Be Invisible
 <sub>[↑↑ TOC](#table-of-contents) · [↑ Songs](#songs) · [← Highway Anxiety](#highway-anxiety) · [I Don't Believe in You (1997 Remaster) →](#i-dont-believe-in-you-1997-remaster)</sub>

 **Artist:** [Kate Bush](#kate-bush) · **Album:** [Aerial](#aerial)

 This is a spell — literally structured as one.
 The lyrics take the form of a witch's recipe for disappearance: "Take a pinch of keyhole / And fold yourself up / You cut along the dotted line / You think inside out / And you're invisible."
 The recurring incantation lists ingredients drawn from things habitually overlooked: "Eye of Braille / Hem of anorak / Stem of wallflower / Hair of doormat" — each one unorthodox, contradictory, and yet totally applicable to the socially invisible.
 A labyrinth appears, with a million doors opening onto corridors that "blister and burn."
 Then the song asks its devastating quiet question: "Is that the wind from the desert song?
 Is that an autumn leaf falling?
 Or is that you, walking home?"

 From Bush's 2005 double album Aerial, released after a twelve-year absence during which she devoted herself to raising her son, Bertie.
 The album is divided into A Sea of Honey (standalone songs) and A Sky of Honey (a continuous 42-minute suite following a single summer day).
 The album cover appears to show a mountain range at sunset but is actually a waveform of a blackbird song.
 It competed against Gorillaz and Richard Hawley's Coles Corner at the South Bank Show Awards — a connection to this playlist.
 Bush became the first female artist to top the UK chart with a fully self-written song in 1978 with "Wuthering Heights."
 The Irish Times called her "the greatest singer-songwriter of the past forty years," noting that "there's not a spare word anywhere in Bush's work."
 Peter Gabriel may be the artist who came closest to sharing Bush's confluence of theatricality, urgency, and emotion — and Gabriel's "Mercy Street" is also in this playlist.

 ### I Don't Believe in You (1997 Remaster)
 <sub>[↑↑ TOC](#table-of-contents) · [↑ Songs](#songs) · [← How To Be Invisible](#how-to-be-invisible) · [John Cope →](#john-cope)</sub>

 **Artist:** [Talk Talk](#talk-talk) · **Album:** [The Colour of Spring](#the-colour-of-spring)

-"I Don't Believe in You" — Talk Talk

 "I Don't Believe in You" was released in November 1986 as the fourth and final single from Talk Talk's third album *The Colour of Spring*.
 Written by Mark Hollis and Tim Friese-Greene, it peaked at number 96 in the UK Singles Chart.
 It's the album's most passionate track — it showcases the band's mastery of dynamics, building from whispered intimacy to soaring release.